FreeAndFair/ColoradoRLA/docs/26_export_manual.md

 --- | --- | ---
 county_name | Text String | Name of County
 contest_name | Text String | Name of contest
- imprinted_id | Text String | Combination of scanner, batch and record ids  that uniquely identifies the ballot card  and may be imprinted on the card when the ballot is scanned ballot_type | Text String | BallotType from Dominion CVR export file, a code for the set of contests that  should be present on the physical ballot card.
+ imprinted_id | Text String | Combination of scanner number, batch number and position within batch  that uniquely identifies the ballot card  and may be imprinted on the card when the ballot is scanned ballot_type | Text String | BallotType from Dominion CVR export file, a code for the set of contests that  should be present on the physical ballot card.
 Often known as _ballot style_. duplicates_in_random_sequence | Integer | Number of times that a discrepancy between the cast vote record with the given imprinted id and the audit board interpretation has been counted toward the risk level choices_per_voting_computer | List of Text Strings | List of voter choices in the given contest on the given ballot card, as interpreted by the vote-tabulation computer system (note: overvotes recorded as blank votes)